JasonLimJS/EURUSD_Forecast/README.md

 # 1.Data Extraction

-This document details all the steps involved in importing all relevant data sets via Exchange rates API and Federal Reserve Bank of of St. Louis API.
+This Python notebook details all the steps involved in importing all relevant data sets via Exchange rates API and Federal Reserve Bank of of St. Louis API.

 Target variable: Daily EUR/USD exchange rate